hmcts/wa-kube-environment/README.md

 ```

 Note:
-We can use this commands to set the memory and cpu for the minikube cluster.
+We can use these commands to set the memory and cpu for the minikube cluster.
+Adjust the values as is suitable for your particular machine
 `minikube config set memory 15000`
 `minikube config set cpus 8`
 `minikube config set driver docker;`